PANCAKE RECIPE

 Notes

 ¹If you do not have buttermilk available, you can attempt to use my simple buttermilk substitute; however, several individuals have indicated that the batter becomes excessively thin for them (which is understandable since homemade buttermilk is less viscous than the authentic version).
-While I have successfully utilized the full amount specified with the buttermilk substitute, due to the experiences of others, I suggest gradually adding the milk until you achieve the desired consistency as demonstrated in the photos and video.

 Pancake Recipe Ingredients